nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```
 The only instance variable defined in the CLI class is `@input` which shows up in `list_books` and `get_book`.
-I wanted these methods seperate, but given that a user can select how many books to list, and I only want them to be able to select a book from the list that was printed to the screen, `get_book` depends on the knowledge of how many books have been listed, which is precisely the information `@input` holds, so an instance variable made sense here.
+I wanted these methods separate, but given that a user can select how many books to list, and I only want them to be able to select a book from the list that was printed to the screen, `get_book` depends on the knowledge of how many books have been listed, which is precisely the information `@input` holds, so an instance variable made sense here.

 Once the user has selected a book, `display_book` is called:
 ```